MikeHeaton/Handwriting-Generation/README.md

 * Run train.py to train.
 Training for stage 1 (without character differentiation) took ~18 hours on my Macbook local.

-### To Generate:
+### To Generate (out of the box):
 * In config.py, point the weights_directory to "./example_weights_stage1/".
-* Running generate.py should then generate a sample of text to testplot.png.
+* Running generate.py will then generate a sample of text to testplot.png.